erosvitor/CTSLibraryJ/README.md

 ## Description

-The CTSLibraryJ is a project that contens several routines to manipulation of strings and numbers.
+The **CTSLibraryJ** is a project that contens several routines to manipulation of strings and numbers.

 ## Technologies

-The CTSLibraryJ project uses the following:

-* Java 11 (as programming language)
+* Java 11.0.7
-* Apache Maven (as build manager)
+* Apache Maven 3.6.3
-* Javadoc (as documentation generator)
+* Javadoc
-* JUnit (as unit test framework)
+* JUnit 4.12
-* Eclipse 2020 (as integrated development environment)
+* Eclipse 2020-03

 ## Resources of Library